SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Prometheus_Collector.md

 To manually add a row to the **Query Table**, click the **Add Row** button and fill in the necessary fields:

 - Fill in a unique name in the **Name \[IDX\]** column.
-This is not needed for the correct functioning of the driver but will be handy in case the other columns have trending or alarm monitoring enabled.
+This is not needed for the correct functioning of the connector but will be handy in case the other columns have trending or alarm monitoring enabled.
 It will allow users to more easily recognize what is going wrong.

 - Insert the query in the **Query** column.
 The value is the part that comes after "*query="* in the URL.

 - **Destination Element** should contain the name of the target element to which the query result should be forwarded.
-This is an element that is running a driver derived from the **Generic Prometheus Base Component** driver.
+This is an element that is running a connector derived from the **Generic Prometheus Base Component** connector.
 The value can be hard-coded, referring to the name of the element, or can contain placeholders that can be dynamically filled in with the content of the labels.
 Labels can be referred to using the *\[label:\<labelName\>\]* placeholder and can be combined with hard-coded text, e.g. "*prefix \[label:labelName1\] second \[label:labelName2\] suffix*".
   RegexReplace can also be executed on the label value.
 Use *\[RegexReplace:x,y,z\]* with x being the regular expression, y being the input, and z containing the string that will replace each of the matches.
 RegexReplace can contain *\[label:\]* placeholders and can contain nested RegexReplace definitions.
 Note that a label placeholder cannot contain a RegexReplace.
 For example, for a label with content "*test (info) data that will be removed*", using "*\[RegexReplace:^(?\<start\>\[^\\\\\]+\\\[^()\]+\\)\[^()\]+\$,\[label:labelName\],\${start}\]\_some suffix*" will result in "*test (info)\_some suffix*".
   You can prefix RegexReplace with *\[Sep:,\<new_separator\>\]* to replace the comma separator with a different separator in case the label value were to contain spaces, e.g. "*\[Sep:,\]\[RegexReplace:xyz\]*".